indiana-university/rivet-rfcs/text/0002-container-and-grid-simplification.md

 ```

 ### New feature: Gutter variants
 As a new feature proposal, it would be useful for developers to be able to easily modify the size of grid gutters based on the design for their site, or application.
-For example, a marketing website with expressive typography and generous use of white space, might benefit from more generous gutters.
+For example, a marketing website with expressive typography and generous use of white space, might benefit from more larger gutters.

 To do this we could create a set of modifier classes for the new `rvt-row` element that set's the child `-cols-*` elements gutters based which variant the developer chooses.